• Skip to primary navigation

 1. Fresh Herbs: Chopped fresh herbs like parsley, cilantro, chives, or basil can brighten up the flavors of your soup.

-2. Croutons: Crispy croutons, whether homemade or store-bought, provide a delightful crunch.
+2. Croutons: whether homemade or store-bought, Crispy croutons provide a delightful crunch.

 3. Grated Cheese: A sprinkle of grated Parmesan, cheddar, or Gruyère can melt into the soup, enhancing its richness.